asyncapi/website/pages/blog/2020-summary.md

 - tibco.com
 - worldpay.com

 Some of these companies sponsored our work in 2020.
-The ones that didn't... don't worry, we'll contact you :wink:.
-In 2021 we want to go into a neutral ground (join a foundation).
+The ones that didn't... don't worry, we'll contact you :wink: In 2021, we want to go into a neutral ground (i.e., joining a foundation).
 There'll be no more excuses.

 ### What's next with Slack

 Slack hard numbers confirm what we see in Slack every day.
-Luckily, even though the activity doubled, the number of active users that help out in the workspace also grew :pray:.
-With the recently announced Postman partnership, I do not worry about how we'll handle 2021.
+Luckily, even though the activity doubled, the number of active users that help out in the workspace also grew :pray: With the recently announced Postman partnership, I do not worry about how we'll handle 2021.

 Next year we need to address two critical topics:
-- out community grows, but the knowledge that we all share in Slack is lost.
+- our community grows but the knowledge that we all share in Slack is lost.
 We use a free version of Slack, and therefore, only the last 10k messages are available.
-In 2021 we need to make a strong decision on what next.
-Should we spend some budget on Slack commercial subscriptions, or maybe we should find a better tool.
+In 2021, we need to make a strong decision on what's next.
+Should we spend some budget on Slack commercial subscriptions, or maybe we should find a better tool?
 - we need to reorganize our channels, be a bit more granular, and target suitable community groups.
 We'll bother you to get your feedback once we start this reorganization.

 ## LinkedIn